 class="bodytext_white">The Plains are actually named after Sir Robert Wilmot Horton, a rather selfish and bloody-minded Brit (no surprise there then) who was singularly responsible for the slaying of all of the elephants in the area between 1831 to 1837.
 Although there is little hope of elephants ever returning, you can at least walk around in comparative safety admiring the many other interesting creatures around and about.
 Of these perhaps the most worthy of a mention are the Samber Deer, a common sight at dusk and in the early hours of the morning.

-Best Things To Do In Sri Lanka
+Where To Go In Sri Lanka

 Make Your Holiday Awesome